NavyaSreeKanakala/pig-hive-hcatalog-hue/README.md

    $10 as onlinebackup, $11 as deviceprotection, $12 as techsupport, $13 as streamingtv, $14 as streamingmovies, $15 as contract,
    $16 as paperlessbilling, $17 as paymentmethod, (float)$18 as monthlycharges, (float)$19 as totalcharges, $20 as churn;

-   STORE cleaned_telco1 INTO 'telco_upx.telco' USING org.apache.hive.hcatalog.pig.HCatStorer();
+   STORE cleaned_telco1 INTO 'telco_project.telco' USING org.apache.hive.hcatalog.pig.HCatStorer();

 3) Save and quit from vi editor